ButterflyLion/ISE-Software-Testing-Room-Booking-Project/README.md

 <details><summary><b>Install necessary modules</b></summary>
 <p>
 1. Open your command prompt.<br>
-2. Run the command 'pip install flask', and allow the module to install.<br>
+2. Set up a virtual environment and actiavte it.
-3. Run the command 'pip install oracle', and allow the module to install.<br>
+3. Run the following with 'pip install ...', and allow the modules to install:<br>
+   flask, oracle, oracledb, splinter, mock, ...<br>
+4. Download chromedriver from https://chromedriver.chromium.org/ and edit the executable_path in functional_test.py to the path to chromedriver on your machine.
 </p>
 </details>